siuusunn/ga-project-2/README.md

 ## Technologies Used

-Front End:
+Front End: React, Sass, Bulma

-- React
-- Sass
-- Bulma

-Development Tools:

-- Visual Code Studio
+Development Tools: Visual Code Studio

 ## Brief

-Utilize free API found online to build a website using:

-- Data fetching
-- React.js
+Use a public RestfulAPI to build a web app using React.js

 ## Planning